sethsandaru/laravel-seth-music-central-api/README.md

 # laravel-seth-music-central-api
-Seth's Music Central web app restful API, using newest Laravel 5.6
+Seth's Music Central web app restful API, using newest Laravel 5.6.

+A WebService using Restful API to help me to deal with the backend logic and contact with Vue Single Page Web App.

 ## Description
 + Server-side of Seth's Music Central